 Your child’s earliest experiences at our dental office could end up defining their attitude towards dental care for the rest of their lives.
-With Dr. Howard’s expertise and our friendly team’s gentle touch, we aim to do everything in our power to make these early visits happy, stress-free experiences so that your little one can enjoy a bright, healthy smile well into adulthood.
+With Dr. Nelson Y. Howard’s expertise and our friendly team’s gentle touch, we aim to do everything in our power to make these early visits happy, stress-free experiences so that your little one can enjoy a bright, healthy smile well into adulthood.
 To schedule your child’s next appointment or to learn more about our various kid-friendly services, we invite you to

 get in touch with us today for children's dentistry in San Marcos, CA!